akizono/uk2-admin/docs/document/enUS/nest-guide/guide/quick-start.md

 # Quick Start

 :::tip
+Before starting the project, please make sure that your development environment has installed [Node.js](../../dev/nodejs) and [MySQL](../../dev/mysql)

 Follow the steps below to complete the environment configuration and project launch to ensure that the development environment is fast and ready.
 :::